 The John Lewis Partnership is making a donation of £100,000 and will also match donations from customers and Partners (employees) up to £150,000.

 Millions of people have no safe place to call home.
-More than 3 million have already left Ukraine, while countless more are still trapped underground, taking cover from the shelling, and desperate for a safe escape.
+More than 6.6 million have already left Ukraine, and it's estimated around 8 million are displaced internally.

 Hundreds of thousands of people still have no food, no water, no medical care, and no heat or electricity.

 Red Cross teams have been working around the clock to get critical care to those who need it most, both in Ukraine and its bordering countries.
-But with recent freezing temperatures, and ongoing violence, an enormous number of people urgently need help right now.
+With ongoing violence, an enormous number of people urgently need help right now.

 We know the news coverage is overwhelming.
 But we need your support to keep responding.
+The best way to do that is with a monthly donation.
 This situation is changing rapidly and will affect people for some time.
 But knowing we can rely on your support, together, we can give hope to people in the darkest of times.